phpredis/phpredis/README.markdown

 ### info
 -----
-Returns an associative array from REDIS that provides information about the server.
+_**Description**_: Returns an associative array from REDIS that provides information about the server.
 Passing no arguments to INFO will call the standard REDIS INFO command, which returns information such as the following: